nicolegg13/nicolegg13/README.md

 💬 15yr

+:mailbox_with_mail: nicolegrazzioli@gmail.com

-💙 *Astronomia, conspiração, natureza, viajar, piadas* :ringed_planet:
+💙 *Astronomia, natureza, viajar, veículos* :ringed_planet:

 ###### *... so live a life you will remember* :rocket: